BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_3_Adding_SSH_Hidden_Services.md

 ```
 Here's what that means:

-* HiddenServiceDir: Indicates tor that you have a hidden service directory with the necessary configuration at this path.
+* HiddenServiceDir: Indicates that you have a hidden service directory with the necessary configuration at this path.
 * HiddenServicePort: Indicates the tor port to be used; in the case of SSH, this is usually 22.
-* HiddenServiceAuthorizeClient: As its name indicates, authorizes a client to connect to the hidden service.

-After you add the lines to your `torrc` file, you will need to restart the Tor service:
+After you add the appropriate lines to your `torrc` file, you will need to restart Tor:
 ```
 $ sudo /etc/init.d/tor restart
 ```